Nicelab/wp-alkimia/readme.txt

 == Features ==

- * Widgets on the right sidebar.
+ * Widgets on the right sidebar
- * Four colums wigdgets on the footer, preferabily for custom HTML widgets and blogrools.
+ * One colum wigdgets on the footer, preferabily for custom HTML and blogrools
  * Support for WooCommerce plugin (http://wordpress.org/plugins/woocommerce/)
  * Support the Breadcrumb NavTx plugin (http://wordpress.org/plugins/breadcrumb-navxt/)
  * Custom CSS for the Opening Hours plugin (http://wordpress.org/plugins/wp-opening-hours/)